argenkiwi/argenkiwi.github.io/source/_posts/Android-Unit-Testing-Presenters.md

 Conclusion
 ----------

 By writing _Unit Tests_ for our _Presenter_ first, we can test and implement the behaviour of our application without writing a single line of UI code.
 This allows us to focus on one aspect of our application at a time.
-Also, our feedback loop shortens as we don't need to deploy our application to a device or an emulator to verify we are doing the right thing.
+Also, our feedback loop shortens as we don't need to deploy our application to a device or an emulator to verify it is doing the right thing.
 Implementing the methods in our _View_ should be trivial, given each of them fulfills a very specific purpose as a byproduct of applying both _TDD_ and _MVP_.

 This concludes my series of articles on the _Mode-View-Presenter_ architecture and _Test Driven Development_ applied to _Android_.
 I hope some of these ideas help you make your development process more enjoyable.